jaanga/terrain3/readme.md

 * The [Coding Style]( #coding-style.md ) used here could be of interest
 * And the on-the-fly menu system as well
 * This is R3 of an effort several years old.
 The best aspects of previous work will be rebuilt, tested and carried forward here.
-* We eat our own 3D dogfood here.
+* We eat our own 3D dog food here.
 If you see something move here, then it's a 3D script you can interact with.
 Bitmaps are for flatland peeps.
 * We don't try to be realistic.
 We do try to be artistic, gametistic - and fantastic.
 We highlight the [diffs]( https://en.wikipedia.org/wiki/Data_comparison ).
 We give evidence to eruption and erosion.
 We are [entropy]( https://en.wikipedia.org/wiki/Introduction_to_entropy )-neurs.

 ## Goals